Nationwide Savings Guide

 Make sure that you weigh up the advantages and disadvantages of the different Nationwide savings accounts – and compare them to the wider savings market – before you make a decision about where to save.

-The first £85,000 of any savings held with Nationwide is protected by the Financial Services Compensation Scheme (FSCS).
-Remember that so if you also have savings with any other of its brands, only the first £85,000 held across all your accounts will be covered.
+The first £85,000 (as of 30 January, 2017) of any savings held with Nationwide is protected by the Financial Services Compensation Scheme (FSCS).
+If you also have savings with any other of its brands, only the first £85,000 held across all your accounts will be covered.